 Extremolytes are the basis of our success.
 These natural molecules are formed inside of extremophilic microorganisms which are one of the smallest and oldest forms of life on earth.

 These extremophilic microorganisms possess unique biological defense mechanisms to combat extreme environmental stresses.
-In these mechanisms, extremolytes play an important role.
+Extremolytes play an important role in these mechanisms.
 Extremolytes are low-molecular substances.
 They stabilize biologic structures such as membranes, proteins, or nucleic acids and protect extremophiles from environmental stress.

-Thanks to our intensive research, it was shown that the protection principles of extremophiles, proven since millions of years, have benefits also for humans and animals.
-Therefore, we use these properties successfully in medical devices, cosmetics, and life science products.
+Thanks to our intensive research, it was shown that the protective properties of extremophiles, proven for millions of years, have benefits for humans and animals.
+Consequently, we use these properties successfully in medical devices, cosmetics, and life science products.

-One of the most abundant extremolytes in nature is Ectoin®.
-It was found in the 1980s inside of halophilic (salt-loving) bacteria in Wadi El Natrun (Natron Valley), Egypt, and is an amino acid derivative.
+Ectoin® is of the most abundant extremolytes found in nature.
+It was discovered in the 1980s inside halophilic (salt-loving) bacteria in Wadi El Natrun (Natron Valley), Egypt, and is an amino acid derivative.

-Ectoin® has kosmotropic properties.
-Kosmotropic molecules contribute to the stability and structure of water-water interactions.
-They cause water molecules to interact favorably.
-This fact also stabilizes intermolecular interactions in biomolecules such as proteins.
-Transferred to a biological system, this means that Ectoin® surrounds itself but also neighboring proteins or cell membranes with a water layer.
+Ectoin® has cosmotropic properties.
+Cosmotropic molecules contribute to the stability and structure of water-water interactions.
+They cause water molecules to interact favourably and stabilize intermolecular interactions in biomolecules such as proteins.
+Transferred to a biological system, this means that Ectoin® surrounds itself as well as neighboring proteins or cell membranes with a water layer.
 This structure is named “Ectoin® Hydro Complex”.